Privacy Act 2020

 You could also call this:

-The lead agency can let an agency from one of these groups join the agreement.
-They add the new agency’s name to a list called the Schedule of Parties.
+An agreement can say which groups of agencies it applies to.
+The main agency in charge can decide to let another agency join the agreement if it is part of the specified group.
+They can then add the new agency's name to a list called the Schedule of Parties.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.